PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 summary: Some musing on the model of API permissions on the web.
 slug: the-off-by-default-web
 ---
-I was idly musing about the state of permissions and how little the [Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) system (now [Permissions Policy](https://developer.chrome.com/en/docs/privacy-sandbox/permissions-policy/) <- great primer by [Kevin K Lee](https://twitter.com/kevinkiklee)) is understood or used.
-It got me thinking that maybe that the default way the industry thinks about permissions on the web is not quite right and maybe it's too permissive.
-We demand the developer asks the question "what should I turn off?" and it might be better to instead think about "what should I enable?".
+I while back [R](https://www.imdb.com/name/nm1412348/)[owan Merewood](https://twitter.com/rowan_m) and I were idly musing about the state of permissions and how little the [Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) system (now [Permissions Policy](https://developer.chrome.com/en/docs/privacy-sandbox/permissions-policy/) <- great primer by [Kevin K Lee](https://twitter.com/kevinkiklee)) is understood or used.
+The conversation was a good because we were discussing what people chose to turn off and it got me thinking that maybe that the default way the industry thinks about permissions on the web is not quite right.
+Maybe it's too permissive.
+We demand the developer asks the question "what should I turn off?", but it would be better to instead think about "what should I enable?".

+Essentially, we were discussing [The Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 When I speak to people about the Feature Policy system, the broad consensus is that it's "the first I've heard of it", and for people in the know, the feedback is usually: "Oh it's when I don't want an iframe to do this thing".
 It's rarely thought about in a first person context (as in what can be used on my site directly).
 And a query of HTTPArchive suggests that < 7000 sites out of approximately 10 million control their `feature-policy` or `permissions-policy` (queries [here](/queries-used-for-feature-policy-post/)) show that to be the case.